-Strasbourg in 2 Days for Friends - Climb and photograph Cathédrale Notre-Dame
+Strasbourg in 2 Days - Climb and photograph Cathédrale Notre-Dame

 A lively 2-day plan for a group of friends: iconic sights, a playful bike ride, a boat tour, a social food scene and live music — balanced with chill breaks and group-friendly venues.
 Best visited in early summer (June) for long daylight and terrace weather.